salesforcecli/plugin-data/messages/record.delete.md

 This command deletes a record from Salesforce objects by default.
 Use the --use-tooling-api flag to delete from a Tooling API object.

-# flags.sobject
+# flags.sobject.summary

 API name of the Salesforce or Tooling API object that you're deleting a record from.

-# flags.recordId
+# flags.record-id.summary

 ID of the record you’re deleting.

-# flags.where
+# flags.where.summary

 List of <fieldName>=<value> pairs that identify the record you want to delete.

-# flags.useToolingApi
+# flags.use-tooling-api.summary

 Use Tooling API so you can delete a record from a Tooling API object.